phorton1/base-apps-gitMUI/docs/readme.md

 the SECTION, the link becomes the clickable link to the repo, serving both as the SECTION HEADER and the repo link.

+## SUBMODULE rel_path  main_module_path

+This verb defines a submodule within a repo.
+The rel_path is the path relative to the repo, and the main_module_path is the repo for the 'main' repository, which is usually an ignored sub-repo in another repository.

+This verb will CREATE a new 'submodule repo'.
+The submodule repo have the following:

+- path - the path will be the absoluate path of the submodule, which will be within the parent repo's path.
+- id - the id of the repo will be that of the main submodule, i.e. where it goes to github to check for source changes.
+- parent_repo - will be set as a pointer to the actual parent repo object
+- rel_path - will be stored on the object.

+By convention, the presence of {parent_repo} is used to indicate a submodule repo.
+In addition, the path of the submodule repo will be pushed onto lists in the parent repo and the main module repo:

+- parent -repo - {submodules} list has submodule path
+- main_module repo - {used_in} gets the submodule path

 ## Other VERBS at this time